 Discuss with your doctor ways to prevent falls, and if you have any problems with your visions or hearing.

-Schedule an Annual Exam with Dedicated to Women
+Schedule an Annual Gynecology Exam

 Annual gynecologic exams are critical in making sure women stay on top of their health.
 If you’re seeking an annual exam in Delaware, contact Dedicated to Women OBGYN today to schedule an appointment.
 Our gynecologists are all board-certified and have extensive experience performing thorough gynecologic exams.
 We have four OBGYN clinics throughout Delaware in Dover, Middletown, Milford, and Rehoboth Beach.
 Give us a call at (302) 674-0223 today to get started.